 Start With Your Income

-The first step in creating a budget is to determine how much income you have each month.
+The first step in making a budget is to determine how much income you have each month.
 This is quite easy and typically only requires you to take a look at your pay stub.
 Of course, if you’re married, be sure to include your spouse’s income as well.
 In addition to your regular pay, you’ll want to also include any other sources of income you may have, such as dividends, interest, a side business, and so on.